MRISS-Projects/parent-poms/infrastructure/src/site/markdown/eclipse.md

 7. Windows -> Preferences -> Java -> Code Style -> Formatter

    a.
 Edit: Change the name and:

-       i. set Indentation -> Tab Policy -> Spaces only
+      * set Indentation -> Tab Policy -> Spaces only

-       ii. set Indentation size to 4.
+      * set Indentation size to 4.

-       iii. set Tab size to 4.
+      * set Tab size to 4.

 8. Window -> Show View -> Other... -> Maven -> Maven Repositories